microsoft/monaco-editor/README.md

 * Document Symbols
 * Syntax highlighting

 Schemas can be provided by configuration.
-See ([here](https://github.com/Microsoft/monaco-json/blob/master/src/monaco.d.ts) for the API that the
-JSON plugin offers to configure the JSON language support.
+See [here](https://github.com/Microsoft/monaco-json/blob/master/src/monaco.d.ts) for the API that the JSON plugin offers to configure the JSON language support.

 Internally the JSON plugin uses the [vscode-json-languageservice](https://github.com/Microsoft/vscode-json-languageservice) node module, providing the implementation of the functionally listed above.
-The same module is also used in [VSCode](https://github.com/Microsoft/vscode) to power the JSON editing experience.
+The same module is also used in [Visual Studio Code](https://github.com/Microsoft/vscode) to power the JSON editing experience.

 ## Installing